vykhy/salary-calculator/README.md

   3. fix bugs with percentage hikes
   4. clear table upon new request
   5. add sample career projction for certain popular positions

+pseudo code structure:

+  get input values
+  instantiate output vaiables

+  for loop for period of calculation{
+    if promotion{
+      if percentage based promotion{
+        set output values
+      }else if absolute based promotion{
+        set output values
+      }
+    }
+    else if 1st year{
+      set output values
+    }
+    else if not first year and no promotion{
+      set output values
+    }

+    append output to html table
+  }

+  other helper functions